Get your fill of South Indian and North Indian food – think biryani, curries, kebabs, naans and more! – at the best Indian restaurants in Singapore!

 Indian Wok, 695B East Coast Road, Singapore 459059, Tel: (+65) 6448 2003, www.indianwok.com.sg

-Come for the grilled chicken and naans, stay for everything else at this affordable, casual restaurant.
-Dishes are premade on display the counter – just choose what you want and pay.
-Pair your naans and rotis with an array of vegetarian and non-vegetarian dishes (think Khadai Paneer, Rajma Masala, Butter Chicken and Chicken Tikka Masala), before washing it all down with a cold glass of sweet or salted Lassi (yogurt) or opt for a steaming cup of milk tea or chai.
+Come for the grilled chicken and naans, stay for everything else at this affordable, casual North Indian restaurant in Singapore.
+Dishes are premade on display on the counter – just choose what you want and pay.
+Pair your naans and rotis with an array of North Indian vegetarian and non-vegetarian dishes (think Khadai Paneer, Rajma Masala, Butter Chicken and Chicken Tikka Masala), before washing it all down with a cold glass of sweet or salted Lassi (yoghurt) or opt for a steaming cup of milk tea or chai.

-Vegetarian food is a major aspect of South Indian cuisine, which is generally based around rice, lentils and various stews.
-One of Singapore’s oldest vegetarian Indian restaurants, Komala Vilas is one of Little India’s top spot for cheap and scrumptious classics.
+Vegetarian cuisine is a major aspect of South Indian food, which is generally based around rice, lentils and various stews.
+One of the oldest vegetarian Indian restaurants in Singapore, Komala Vilas is one of Little India’s top spots for cheap and scrumptious classics.
 The menu is filled with dosa varieties, idli (fluffy rice cakes) and idiyappam (string hoppers) sets, vegetable briyani, as well as starters like vadai and samosas.
-There’s also a selection of Andhra meals (another variation of South Indian cuisine) and chappati.
+There’s also a selection of Andhra meals (another variation of South Indian food) and chappati.

 Lagnaa Barefoot Dining, 6 Upper Dickson Road, Singapore 207466, Tel: (+65) 6296 1215, www.lagnaa.com

-Indian coastal cuisine is one delicious South Indian highlight to explore.
+Indian coastal cuisine is one delicious South Indian food highlight to explore.
 It is typically made with lots of coconut and coconut oil.
 And while you might think it’s a showcase of seafood, Indian coastal cuisine includes plenty in terms of vegetarian and meat options, too.
-At The Mango Tree, you must try the Appams (similar to Sri Lankan hoppers), along with the Koliwada Prawns, Allepey Fish Curry and the Kerala Mutton.
-While it’s a great stop for dinner, they also have a daily lunch buffet.
+At The Mango Tree, you must try appams (similar to Sri Lankan hoppers), along with the Koliwada Prawns, Allepey Fish Curry and Kerala Mutton.
+The Mango Tree also provides catering services, self pick up and home delivery islandwide.

 The Mango Tree, 91 East Coast Road, Singapore 428791, Tel: (+65) 6440 1285 or (+65) 64401286, www.themangotree.com.sg